This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Error Coins Versus Damaged Coins
+Error Coins vs. Damaged Coins

 At this point, you’re probably wondering what an error coin is versus damaged coins.

-- An error coin is one that was somehow messed up at the United States Mint due to a minting blunder
+- An error coin is one that was somehow messed up at the United States Mint due to a minting blunder.

-Some of the most common error coins, like some types of off-center strikes or blank planchets are worth only a few dollars.
+Some of the most common errors and varieties, like some types of off-center strikes or blank planchets are worth only a few dollars.
 Double die error coins are one of the types of coin errors worth significantly more — like the 1955 doubled die cent, which is worth around $1,000 and up!

 While Edwin’s nickel may look pretty off the wall, it unfortunately isn’t worth more than face value.
 Rarely does post-mint damage ever cause a coin to be worth more.